mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

   <span style = "text-align:center;"><figcaption>The inputs are fixed, and the model is only trained to predict the outputs.
 (A representative example of previous methods) </figcaption></span>
 </figure>

-Instead, I use an unsupervised learning approach - my model is trained on both outputs AND inputs.
+Instead, I use an unsupervised learning approach - my model is trained on both **outputs AND inputs**.
 The loss function measures how well it predicts BOTH the grids.
 <figure>
   <img src="../arc-unsup.png" alt="my alt text"/>
   <span style = "text-align:center;"><figcaption>My model learns everything from scratch, including the inputs</figcaption></span>